AdobeDocs/experience-manager-core-components.en/help/developing/overview.md

 |[Progress Bar](https://adobe.com/go/aem_cmp_tech_progress_v1)|Provide a visual representation of progress towards a goal|-|
 |[PDF Viewer](https://adobe.com/go/aem_cmp_tech_pdfviewer_v1)|Presents a PDF document on a page|-|

-### Upcoming Components {#upcoming-components}

-For an overview of the upcoming Core Component road map see the [project wiki on GitHub](https://github.com/adobe/aem-core-wcm-components/wiki/home).

 ## Upgrade of Core Components {#upgrade-of-core-components}

 One benefit of versioned components is that it allows to separate the migration to a new AEM version from the migration to new component versions.
 Also, if new component versions are available, it allows for the individual migration of each component to the new version.